Paperboy (video game): Development

 The cabinet is a standard upright, but with custom controls.
 The controls consist of a bicycle handlebar (a modified Star Wars yoke) with one button on each side, used to throw papers.
 The handlebars, created by mechanical engineer Milt Loper, can be pushed forward to accelerate and pulled back to brake.
 The game runs on the Atari System 2 hardware, designed by hardware engineer Doug Snyder and debugged by technician Linda Sinkovic.
 The CPU is a 10 MHz Digital Equipment Corporation (DEC) T-11.
 The programming code was written in BLISS.
 The game utilizes a 60-degree isometric perspective, inspired by Sega's Zaxxon.
 According to Salwitz, the isometric design made scrolling and drawing difficult for the team, as they were doing the former technique at an odd angle in the play field, and this meant that the sides of the houses (which were not playable surfaces) would be shown on-screen just as much as the front.
 The 60-degree angle of the on-screen paperboy was slightly adjusted to make the handlebars parallel to the front of the houses and make aiming papers easier.
-The development team wanted to included a papergirl as a playable character, but she was cut due to low memory.
+The development team wanted to include a papergirl as a playable character, but she was cut due to low memory.
 For sound and coin inputs, the game uses a 2.2 MHz MOS Technology 6502.
 The sound chips are two POKEYs for digital sound, a Yamaha YM2151 for music, and a Texas Instruments TMS5220 for speech.
 The music was composed by sound designer Hal Canon, using RPM (Rusty's POKEY Music), a sound driver developed by Dawe, while composer Brad Fuller and Earl Vickers did the sound and voice effects.
 Paperboy was planned to be the first video game to use the YM2151, but delays in development led to Marble Madness becoming the first game to use the chip instead.
 Vickers also wrote most of the game's dialogue and held auditions for voice talent.
 The narration was provided by programmer Peter Thompson, and the character of the paperboy was voiced by Trager.
 The protection chip is a Slapstic model 137412-105.